Metadata

 ,lar

-, etc.) to which the metadata appliesapply
+, etc.) to which the metadata applies.
+If omitted, it should default toall

-takes an array of metadata files, to be combined "in cascade" (precedence order right to left) into the final metadata object
+takes an array of metadata files, to be comined into the main metadata object depending onmode

 Combine